What is one of the best free activities for kids in the summer?

 Keep using the Kids Bowl Free program in the fall.
 Many of the bowling alleys allow kids to bowl free seven days a week well into October.
 So KEEP taking advantage of the program.
 Do the kids have a half-day on the first day of school?
 Take them bowling!
 Want to reward them for a great week of school?
 Take them bowling.
 The Kids Bowl Free program is a free activity that will your kids keep having fun even as the school year starts.

-If your kids haven’t signed up for free bowling you can learn more in this article, New Jersey Kids Can Bowl Free with the Kids Bowl Free Program.
+If your kids haven’t signed up for free bowling you can learn more in this article, 25 Places in New Jersey Kids Can Bowl Free with the Kids Bowl Free Program.
 If you’re ready to order them their own kids bowling shoes and more, please visit Bowlerstore.com.